Leaf clustering using circular densities: CCD data as circular densities

 In principle, circular densities are defined for $t\in\RB$ and must satisfy the property $f_i^*(t+2\pi)=f_i^*(t)$.
 Density \eqref{eq:ft2} is a perfectly defined circular density, which is better depicted around a circle.
 However, we are used to plot densities in a Cartesian system.
 Doing so might not be direct since rotated densities might have negative $x_{ij}^*$ values.
 Considering the circular property, we can force the support to be constrained to $t\in(0,2\pi]$ by replacing negative $x_{ij}^*$ values by $x_{ij}^*+2\pi$.

-To illustrate how our normalisation and rotation proposal works, let us consider a dataset of size $m=10$, for which the type of plant is already known.
+To illustrate how our normalisation and rotation proposal works, let us consider a dataset of size $m=10$, that consists of marine plants for which the type is already known.
 Three of them are FRS, two MOS, three AVS and two AGS.
+Unfortunately the meaning of these names is not known for us.
+Knowing the class in advance is not the typical setting for clustering, but will help us understand how our procedure works.

 Available information consists of CCD measurements $\by_i$ of unequal sizes $n_i$, for $i=1,\ldots,m$.
-In particular, vector sizes are In Figure \ref{fig:dens} we show the unnormalised densities \eqref{eq:ft1}, i.e. assuming $c_i=1$ in the left panel, and normalised and rotated densities \eqref{eq:ft2} in the right panel.
+In particular, vector sizes are

+In Figure \ref{fig:dens} we show the unnormalised densities \eqref{eq:ft1}, i.e. assuming $c_i=1$ in the left panel, and normalised and mean rotated densities \eqref{eq:ft2}, in the right panel.
 We have used different colour and line type for the four plants types.
 First note that in the left panel, vertical scale goes from $0$ to $1000$ and lines have different amplitudes, AVS leaves (red dotted-dashed lines) have small amplitude, whereas AGS leaves (yellow dashed lines) have huge amplitudes.
 For the FRS plants (blue solid lines) the raw data did not show a scale problem but a rotation in one of the three leaves, however for the AGS plants (yellow dashed lines), rotation is not the problem but a mismatch in the scales between the two leaves.
 Both problems were resolved with our proposal in the right panel.

 Apart from representing each leaf as a circular density, we can plot the actual leaves by considering that the pairs $(x_{ij},c_iy_{i,j})$ in \eqref{eq:ft1} or $(x_{ij}^*,c_iy_{i,j})$ in \eqref{eq:ft2}, for $j=1,\ldots,n_i$ and $i=1,\ldots,n$, are points in polar coordinates where the abscissa corresponds to the angle and the ordinate to the radius or resultant length.
 We can then transform the polar coordinates to Cartesian coordinates by doing $u_{ij}=c_iy_{ij}\cos(x_{ij})$ and $v_{ij}=c_iy_{ij}\sin(x_{ij})$ and plot the pairs $(u_{ij},v_{ij})$ for $j=1,\ldots,n_i$ and $i=1,\ldots,n$.